Notomithrax ursus: Species description

 This crustacean has a hard rounded-triangular shell, or carapace, that is covered in hair-like projections that vary in size.
 The shell's length is 1.3 times the size of its width, the shell's surface has many tubercles with spines running to the front of the shell going to the sides.
 The edges of the carapace have nine outward directed sharp spines: 3 supraorbital, 3 hepatic and 3 brachial.
 Two spines at the front of the crab's head form a V-shape and are covered with small bristles.
 Some of the bristles along the carapace are short and hooked while others are long and straight.
-The abdomen has seven segments in both sexes with the male abdomen being more narrowwith the segments being broader than longer.
+The abdomen has seven segments in both sexes with the male abdomen being more narrow with the segments being broader than longer.
 The legs are longest in the front and get progressively shorter towards the back.
 It has three pairs of walking legs, a pair of swimming legs in the back, and a pair of claws at the front called chelipeds.
 The walking legs are long and slender with the back of the legs covered in a longitudinal row of short hooked bristles including long straight bristles.
 The pincers are orange or red with white tips, and the legs have brown hairs.

 As a decorator crab, this crab attaches seaweed or algae from its environment to the hooked hairs on its body, which gives this crab camouflage along the ocean floor.
 Hairy seaweed crabs change their camouflage with 10-20% of the cover being replaced each day, this causes their movement to be very sluggish like many other spider crabs.